christophaigner/christophaigner.github.io/pages/quotes.md

 *[Memento mori](https://dailystoic.com/memento-mori/)* or in other words "You could leave life right now".
 "Let that determine what you do and say and think", Marcus Aurelius wrote.

-> "Better to trip with the feet than with the tongue."
+## Growth
+> If you feed your mind as often as you feed your stomach, then you’ll never have to worry about feeding your stomach or a roof over your head or clothes on your back.
 >
-> *— Zeno*
+> *— Albert Einstein*

-You can always get up after you fall, but remember, what has been said can never be unsaid.
-Especially cruel and hurtful things.

 > "Your actions are a consequence of your thoughts.
 Your thoughts are a consequence of what you consume.
 > And in the modern age, what you consume is largely a consequence of how you select and refine your social media feed.
 > Choose better inputs.
 Get better outputs."
 >
 > *- James Clear*

-## Growth
-> If you feed your mind as often as you feed your stomach, then you’ll never have to worry about feeding your stomach or a roof over your head or clothes on your back.
->
-> *— Albert Einstein*